celdond/Crypto-Prediction-Set/README.md

 ## Project Description

 The files in this project:
-- BTC.csv: Bitcoin historical data sourced from Yahoo Finance
-- ETH.csv: Ethereum historical data sourced from Yahoo Finance
 - bitcoin.ipynb: Python Notebook containing all the models and their training
-- models: A folder containing all the best models from prior training
 - requirements.txt: The python requirements file for local use

 The models in this project are Recurrent Neural Networks built with Keras' LSTM network.